meinside/dotfiles/bin/README.md

 ## prep.sh

-A script that will clone this repository and install things for Linux/WSL.

-## prep_macos.sh

-A script that will clone this repository and install things for macOS.
+A script that will clone this repository and install things.

 ## test_colors.sh